SegoCode/4cget/README.md

 - No dependences, no go mod

 ## Quick Start & Information

+> [!CAUTION]
+> Since 4cget is multithreaded, some CDN may detect it as a ddos attack and subsequent executions may not work as expected. (there is no evidence that it happens with 4chan at the moment)

 <details>
   <summary>Thread lifecycle and download process in concurrent image downloading.
 Click here to show it.</summary>
   <p align="center"><img src="https://raw.githubusercontent.com/SegoCode/4cget/main/media/diagram.png"></p>